DaisyIpatzi/daisyipatzi.github.io/_pages/about.md

 ## Hello!

 This is Daisy!
-A Data enthusiastic, with more than 13 years of experience across different industries (banking, airlines, startups and technology).
+I am a Data enthusiast with over 15 years of experience spanning diverse industries such as banking, airlines, startups, and technology.

-I love the whole process of leading, gathering, interpreting data and generating insightful recommendations from a variety of sources to help the organization improve the quality of the business necessities.
+I thrive on the challenges of leading, gathering, interpreting, and leveraging data to generate insightful recommendations that help improve organizational effectiveness and address business needs.

-I am currently working as a Senior Data Analyst at [Sourceability](https://sourceability.com/?utm_source=github&utm_medium=daisy&utm_id=daisy_personal) and studying for my MSc Data Science at  [University of Essex](https://online.essex.ac.uk/)
+I currently serve as a Senior Data Analyst at [Sourceability](https://sourceability.com/?utm_source=github&utm_medium=daisy&utm_id=daisy_personal).
+I recently completed my MSc in Data Science at the at  [University of Essex](https://online.essex.ac.uk/)